ruilisi/rails-pangu/README.md

 #### 🚀 Redis
 Is there any web project isn't using `redis` as a faster and sometimes easier way of storing data?
 Well, if there isn't,  just replace it!

+## CORS
+`config/cors.rb` is changed in the way that any origin is allowed, and `Authorization` is allowed in header of any kind of request.

 ## Cronjobs
 We provide several ways with convenient defaults for adding cronjobs into the running containers as cronjobs are a big part for a project.